 In addition to retirement plans, RetireReadyTN offers retirement readiness education and retirement counseling to all members.
 Members can meet with local RetireReadyTN plan advisors for assistance in understanding their TCRS and 401(k) retirement plans, for assistance with retirement planning, or other financial planning needs.
 These services are provided to members at no additional fee.
-To find your local representative and schedule a one-on-one or group meeting, please visit the Retirement Readiness Education section at RetireReadyTN.gov.
+To find your local representative and schedule a one-on-one or group meeting, please visit the Meet with an Advisor section at RetireReadyTN.gov.